dotnet/AspNetCore.Docs/aspnetcore/security/authentication/scaffold-identity.md

 Client-side Blazor WebAssembly apps use their own Identity UI approaches and can't use ASP.NET Core Identity scaffolding.
 Server-side ASP.NET Core apps of hosted Blazor solutions can follow the Razor Pages/MVC guidance in this article and are configured just like any other type of ASP.NET Core app that supports Identity.

-The Blazor framework doesn't include Razor component versions of Identity UI pages.
-Identity UI Razor components can be custom built or obtained from unsupported third-party sources.
+The Blazor framework doesn't include Blazor component versions of Identity UI pages.
+Identity UI Blazor components can be custom built or obtained from unsupported third-party sources.

 For more information, see the [Blazor Security and Identity articles](xref:blazor/security/index).